This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for your colonoscopy:

 Your healthcare provider will have you prepare your bowels before your procedure.
-Your bowels will need to be empty before your procedure to allow him or her to see your colon clearly.
+It is important for your bowels to be empty before your procedure to allow him or her to see your colon clearly.
 You will need to do the following:

 - Have only clear liquids for the entire day before your colonoscopy.
 Clear liquids include plain gelatin, unsweetened fruit juices, clear soup, and broth.
 Do not drink any liquid that is blue, red, or purple.

 - Follow your bowel prep as directed.
 There are many different preparations that can be given before a colonoscopy.
-Some are given over 2 hours and others over 6 hours.
-Some are given earlier in the afternoon the day before the colonoscopy.
-Others are given the day before and then the morning of the colonoscopy.
 With any bowel prep, stay close to the bathroom.
-This liquid will cause your bowels to move often.
+This prep will cause your bowels to move often.

 - Use an enema if directed.
 Your healthcare provider may tell you to use an enema to help clean out your bowels.